-Donner House is a coed, all-frosh house, with men and women on all three floors of the residence.
-Built in the early 1950's and extensively renovated in 1995, Lucie Stern Hall represents Stanford’s brief departure into architectural modernism.
-Stern Hall honors donor “Aunt Lucie” Stern, a popular local figure and friend of the University who often invited students to her Palo Alto house to make them feel at home.
+Donner was built in the early 1950s and extensively renovated in 1995.
+Stern Hall represents Stanford’s brief departure into architectural modernism and honors donor “Aunt Lucie” Stern, a popular local figure and friend of the University who often invited students to her Palo Alto house to make them feel at home.

-Linda Paulson is the Associate Dean and Director of the Master of Liberal Arts Program and a lecturer in the English Department.
+Linda Paulson is the Associate Dean and Director of the Master of Liberal Arts Program, which has awarded 259 degrees in 25 years, and a lecturer in the English Department.

 She has her Ph.D. in comparative literature from UCLA, specializing in nineteenth-century British and French literature -- with particular concentration on Charles Dickens and Honoré de Balzac, as well as on Victorian novels and culture.